What Is Microcement?

 Substrate Audited

-Moisture and stability assessment on every project
+Moisture readings, tap-test, and crack assessment on every project before a price is quoted

 R12